-The department strongly recommends that all psychology students take PSY 331 late in their sophomore year or early in their junior year.
+The department strongly recommends that all psychology students take the required course of PSY 331 late in their sophomore year or early in their junior year.
 Once students have declared psychology as a major, they should plan on at least four semesters to complete the sequence of courses necessary for graduation with a psychology major.
-This does not include the time it takes to complete general education credits or credits necessary for a minor.
+The four semester timeline does not include the time it takes to complete general education credits or credits necessary for a minor.
 We also recommend that students seriously consider taking PSY 200 early in their psychology careers and that students consider volunteer work and/or fieldwork as an important part of their psychological training.
 The psychology major provides solid training in the liberal arts and in research methods.

 Students must complete the psychology milestones and declare the psychology major in order to enroll in key major courses that are prerequisites to other courses.